Religious Education at The Polygon School

 KS3 Religious Studies at The Polygon School follows the Locally Agreed Syllabus, ‘Living Difference’.
 This syllabus is based upon understanding and responding to the key concepts within the major religious traditions and non-religious beliefs represented in Great Britain.

-Religious Studies uses a cycle of enquiry that develops students’ skills at each stage of the process:
+Religious Studies uses a cycle of enquiry which develops students’ skills at each stage of the process:

 - Communicate